 Nursing Interventions Classification System

-There are several types of nursing interventions aimed at meeting the variety of medical needs and conditions of patients.
+There are several types of nursing interventions aimed at meeting the various patient medical needs and conditions.
 The Nursing Interventions Classification (NIC) system categorizes a wide range of possible treatments that a nurse may perform.
-The book Nursing Interventions Classification (NIC), 7th ed. evaluates this system, defining over 550 nursing interventions from which a nurse can choose.
+The book Nursing Interventions Classification (NIC), 8th ed., evaluates this system, defining several nursing interventions from which a nurse can choose.5

 1. Family Nursing Interventions

-Family nursing interventions are those that address not only the patient, but other family members as well.
-They could entail education of family members about caring for the patient; or, in the case of new mothers, interventions could consist of instruction and assistance with breastfeeding and other forms of infant care.
+Family nursing interventions are collaborative, family-centered approaches that may address other family members and the patient.6 Examples of nursing interventions in this category could include education of family members about caring for the patient; or, in the case of new mothers, assistance with breastfeeding and other forms of infant care.6

 2. Behavioral Nursing Interventions

-This category includes actions a nurse takes to help their patient change an unhealthful behavior or habit; for example, suggesting physical and emotional coping methods for a patient who wants to quit smoking.
+This category includes actions a nurse takes to help their patient change an unhealthy behavior or habit.7 Some nursing intervention examples might include suggesting physical and emotional coping methods for a patient who wants to quit smoking.7

 3. Physiological Nursing Interventions (Basic)

-Basic interventions concerning the patient’s physical health include hands-on procedures ranging from feeding to hygiene assistance.
+Basic nursing interventions concerning the patient’s physical health include hands-on procedures ranging from feeding to hygiene assistance.7

 4. Physiological Nursing Interventions (Complex)

-Some physiological nursing interventions are more complex, such as the insertion of an IV line to administer fluids to a dehydrated patient.
+Some physiological nursing interventions are more complex, such as the insertion of an IV line to administer fluids to a dehydrated patient.7

 5. Community Nursing Interventions